 Get rid of dust magnets.The best thing you can do for yourself when trying to reduce the amount of dust in your home is to get rid of the things that dust likes to settle on.
 You don’t want to hear this, but that carpeting under your feet should really be the first thing to go.
 Wall-to-wall carpeting is the number one worst thing you can have in your home if you’re trying to get rid of dust.
 Not only does it settle in there like crazy, it also gets kicked up quite easily, which allows it to settle elsewhere.
 You should also consider getting rid of heavy drapes in exchange for easy-to-clean blinds.
 Upholstered furniture is bad, too.
 When it comes time to replace it, consider leather, vinyl, or wood.

 Start dusting.
 I realize full well that this is one of those “no crap” moments, but bear with me.
-Many people do a rather half-assed job when it comes to dusting, and if you have dust allergies or have children or pets with dust allergies (see left for symptoms), then this is important.
+Many people do a rather half-assed job when it comes to dusting, and if you have dust allergies or have children or pets with dust allergies (see below for symptoms), then this is important.
 Dusting should be done at least twice a week.
 Start dusting high and work your way down.
 Don’t forget light fixtures and the tops of picture frames.
 For hard-to-reach places, ostrich feather dusters are nice.
 They quickly develop a static charge that works well for holding onto dust rather than just spreading it.
 If you use the rag or glove method, dampen them lightly with your cleaner of choice.
 Take your time and do a good job.
 If there’s dust to clean, clean it.

 Cleaning dust from floors.After you’ve dusted all the furniture, decorations, and fixtures, that dust is gonna have to settle somewhere.
 That somewhere is the floor.
 And so it doesn’t get kicked back up into the air, it’s important to clean the floors immediately after you dust.
 If you have carpet, vacuum.
 If you have hard floors, mop.
 While it may be tempting to sweep first, I advise against it.
 Sweeping is notorious for throwing dust back up into the air.
 When cleaning dust from floors, it’s also a good idea to move appliances and furniture.
 It’s amazing what gets built up behind refrigerators and couches.
 Also, if you have upholstered furniture, put the appropriate hose attachment onto your vacuum cleaner and vacuum every surface you can get to.
 Don’t forget that dust on light fixtures may be a fire hazard…turn those off before dusting to avoid burns.